l1m-io/l1m/sdk-node/README.md

 // Extract structured data from text const result = await l1m.structured({
   input: "John Smith was born on January 15, 1980.
 He works at Acme Inc. as a Senior Engineer and can be reached at john.smith@example.com or by phone at (555) 123-4567.",
-  instructions: "Extract details from the provided text", // Optional
+  instruction: "Extract details from the provided text", // Optional
   schema: z.object({
     name: z.string(),
     company: z.string(),